 US fighter jets escort plane back to Toronto

-TORONTO (AP) — Two U.S. F16 fighter jets have escorted a plane bound for Panama City back to Toronto’s Pearson Airport.
-The airline says the plane turned around after a passenger threatened the aircraft.
+TORONTO (AP) — Two U.S. F16 fighter jets escorted a Panama-City bound plane back to Toronto on Friday after a passenger threatened the aircraft.

-NORAD says the two fighter jets from Ohio flew with the plane out of U.S. airspace to Toronto as a “precaution.”
+NORAD Captain Jennifer Stadnyk said the two fighter jets from Ohio flew with the plane out of U.S. airspace as a “precaution.”